JackMorris/Python-Utilities/README.md

 Contributing
 ============

 Pull requests welcome!
 Feel free to send any additions and/or modifications/corrections.
-All code is licensed under MIT, so don't hesitate in using any of the implementaions in your own projects.
+All code is licensed under MIT, so don't hesitate in using any of the implementations in your own projects.